status-im/status-mobile/src/quo2/README.md

             └── view.cljs
 ```

-Files `style.cljs` and `component_spec.cljs` should always have the same name,
+Files `view.cljs`, `style.cljs`, and `component_spec.cljs` should always have
-regardless of component.
+the same name, regardless of component.

 ## Component API